 Available to both new and existing customers, these loans are unsecured personal loans, meaning they’re be based on creditworthiness, rather than using property, vehicles and other assets as collateral.

 While Santander’s rates can be competitive, the advertised representative APR may not be the rate you’ll receive: Santander will offer you a rate based on assessment of your personal financial circumstances.

-Existing customers (such as 1|2|3 World and Santander Select customers) may also be subject to preferential rates depending on the size of the loan and personal circumstances.
+Existing customers (such as 1|2|3 World and Santander Select customers) may be able to access lower rates depending on the size of the loan and personal circumstances.
 If that’s you, you can calculate costs and check if you’ll get a better rate using our calculator.

-All lenders must calculate the APR of their products in the same way, and must tell you the APR before you sign an agreement, so for consumers it can be a handy tool for comparison.
+Lenders like Santander must calculate the APR of their products in the same way and must tell you the APR before you sign an agreement.
+This means that, for consumers, it can be a handy tool for comparison.

 Am I eligible for a Santander personal loan?

 You should only apply for a Santander personal loan if you’re certain you can meet the repayment terms, and you meet the following criteria: